KindaExists/daily-programmer/readme.md

 #2 (intermediate) - Far too time-consuming to create an idea for a text-adventure game, however if somebody gives me a script or if I later make my own, then I'll definitely give this one a try.

 #3 (intermediate) - Currently have too little knowledge about ciphers to really understand the goal of the activity, I plan to go back to this one in the futute.

+#4 (hard) - Skipped due to lack of time at the moment, will finish this as soon as possible.